geothachankary/airport-explorer-book/mapping/display/display-airports.md

 It is time to compile and run the application again.
 This time you should see a bunch of circles being displayed on the map, each of which represents an individual airport:

 ![](airport-map.png)

+## Mapbox Terminology

+Before we finish off this section, I just want to cover the Mapbox terminology again as I will use this terminology a lot moving forward.

+First off, we have a **data source** - in our case a **GeoJson** data source which returns a list of airports.
+More specifically, it returns a **collection of features**.
+In other words each feature represents an airport.
+It contains the coordinates of the feature, as well as some extra properties we specified.
+In our case the extra properties were the name and IATA code of each airport.

+Next we have a layer.
+The layer is linked to a data source.
+When we added the layer we specified that the layer will draw little green circles which represents each of the features from the data source.
+So in other words, each of those green circles on the map represents an airport.

 > Read more
 >